-Over the last century, Danny Boy has been covered by numerous famous singers, including Mario Lanza, Bing Crosby, Andy Williams, Johnny Cash, Sam Cooke, Elvis Presley, Shane MacGowan, Jackie Wilson, Daniel O’Donnell, Harry Belafonte, Tom Jones, John Gary, Jacob Collier, and Harry Connick Jr, amongst others.
+Over the last century, Danny Boy has been covered by numerous famous artists, including Mario Lanza, Bing Crosby, Andy Williams, Johnny Cash, Sam Cooke, Elvis Presley, Shane MacGowan, Christy Moore, Sinead O’Connor, The Dubliners Jackie Wilson, Judy Gardland, Daniel O’Donnell, Harry Belafonte, Tom Jones, John Gary, Jacob Collier, and Harry Connick Jr, amongst others.
 Some of our favourites are listed below.

 Johnny Cash Singing Danny Boy

 The bad boy of country, Johnny Cash sings an incredible version of Danny Boy.
 Cash was obsessed with his Celtic roots and took great joy in singing this mournful ballad.

 Elvis Presley Singing Danny Boy